Healey of Worcestershire produced motorcycles between 1971 and 1976.

-1971 -1972 After Ariel stopped producing the Square Four (also known as the Squariel), the Healey Brothers were left hunting for spares.Following that, they made them themselves and eventually went into business to supply others.
-That then led to the building of a complete machine by adapting an Egli spine frame and using pivoted rear suspension instead of the Ariel link system.
-The frame also carried the engine oil, there was a front tie-bar to support the engine and Metal Profile forks were fitted.
-By using wire wheels with Italian hubs and alloy rims, the result combined the old Squariel looks in a modern frame.
+After Ariel stopped producing the Square Four in 1959, the Healey Brothers (George and Tim) went foraging for spares and amassed a considerable collection to feed their addiction - they raced Square Fours through the Sixties, including a supercharged sprinter.
+Before long they began making their own parts and eventually went into business to supply others.
+That led to the construction, in 1971, of a complete machine by adapting an Egli spine frame from Roger Slater, and using conventional swinging-arm rear suspension rather than the Anstey Link plunger rear suspension, designed by Frank Anstey in 1939 and still in use when the last of the Square Fours left the factory.
+The frame also carried the engine oil, there was a front tie-bar to support the engine and Metal Profiles forks were fitted.
+By using wire wheels with Italian hubs and alloy rims, the result combined the old Squariel looks in a modern chassis.

 1973 By now, they were fitting disc front brakes.

 1976 The machines were fitted with cast-alloy wheels and a rear disc-brake.
 There were also styling changes.
 However, because of the limited market and the expense of production, no more were made beyond the end of the year.
 In total, 28 Healey Fours were built.

 From the instant, electric response necessary for fast line chopping where constant direction and throttle changes are the order of riding, to long sweeping highway curves demanding not just precise steering, but an unwavering line during the accelerating keel into speed, the 1000/4, while cornering faster than most, corners safer than most as well.